jssullivan/s5rhh336i5/README.md

 # unify-id

 This javascript application generates Random Images from Numbers obtained from Random.org's API.
-This program was created to complete
+This program was created to complete Unify-ID's programming challenge.

 # Usage
 `node createImage.js`